From Modern CNNs to Vision Transformers: Assessing the Performance, Robustness, and Classification Strategies of Deep Learning Models in Histopathology: Results and Discussion

 \subsubsection{Robustness evaluation}

-In order to single out the specific effect of staining variations between labs, we tested the predictive performance of the classification models on the novel cross-stained, but in-distribution images (see previous \Cref{subsubsec:results_restained}), and compared the test results with the common setup of train/test-data originating from the same (in-stain/in-distribution) or different sites (cross-stained/cross-distribution). \Cref{tab:robust:BH} lists the results of our robustness evaluation; compare also the illustration in \Cref{fig:cyclegan-illustration}.
-The models consistently perform best on in-stain/in-distribution, worse on cross-stain/in-distribution and worst on cross-stain/cross-distribution samples, which matches our expectations.
-(Only ViT$_\text{C}$ forms an exception with similar results in both cross-stain cases when trained on BreaKHis.)
-The performance of models trained on IDC and tested on `Fake BreaKHis` images (that had been re-stained with the generator $G_{\text{IDC} \rightarrow \text{BreaKHis}}$) drops for about 3.6\% to 7.7\% in comparison to the in-stain/in-distribution test (IDC), and for 25.2\% to 40.2\% in the corresponding cross-stained/cross-distribution test (BreaKHis).
-When models trained on BreaKHis were tested on images with a `Fake IDC` staining (generated with $G_{\text{BreaKHis} \rightarrow \text{IDC}}$), the performance drops roughly for 13.4\% to 20.4\% due to the cross-staining, and for about 14.6\% to 48.9\% in the corresponding cross-distribution case (IDC).
+In order to single out the specific effect of staining variations between labs, we tested the predictive performance of the classification models on the novel recolored, but in-distribution images (see previous \Cref{subsubsec:results_restained}), and compared the test results with the common setup of train/test-data originating from the same (in-stain/in-distribution) or different sites (cross-stain/cross-distribution).
+Moreover, we compared the results with the condition of recolored, cross-distribution test data. \Cref{tab:robust:BH} lists the results of our robustness evaluation; compare also the illustration in \Cref{fig:cyclegan-illustration}.
+The models consistently perform best on in-stain, in-distribution and better on recolored, in-distribution than on cross-stain, cross-distribution, which matches our expectations.
+Regarding the recolored, cross-distribution case, we observe varying results.
+The fake IDC dataset, obtained from the generator $G_{\text{BreaKHis} \rightarrow \text{IDC}}$ does benefit predictive performance of the models with the exception of the ResNet-152x2 and the BoTNet-50, whereas the fake BreaKHis dataset, obtained from the generator $G_{\text{IDC} \rightarrow \text{BreaKHis}}$ does deteriorate the models performance.
+We tie these results to the generators' ability to accurately approximate the respective color distribution, see \Cref{fig:cyclegan-histograms}.
+In the following we will discuss the performance drops of the robustness tests (ii), (iii), (iv) in relation to (i) (see previous \Cref{subsubsec:results_restained}).

+In the recolored, in-distribution case (ii), models trained on IDC and tested on `Fake BreaKHis' images (that had been recolored with the generator $G_{\text{IDC} \rightarrow \text{BreaKHis}}$) had a drop in performance of about 1.8\% to 5.7\%, whereas models trained on BreaKHis and tested on images with a `Fake IDC' staining (generated with $G_{\text{BreaKHis} \rightarrow \text{IDC}}$) had a drop in performance of about 9.5\% to 18.8\%.
+The cross-distribution, cross-staining case (iii) yielded larger drops in performance of 21.2\% to 39.3\% for models trained on IDC, applied on BreaKHis and 23.9\% to 39.2\% for models trained on BreaKHis, applied on IDC.
+Finally, in the recolored, cross-distribution case (iv) we observe a drop of 20.0\% to 34.3\% for models trained on IDC and 35.1\% to 46.2\% for models trained on BreaKHis.